jkkummerfeld/slate/README.md

  - Allow auto-search over labels (i.e. user types characters and we search over labels to get the right one as they type)
  - Allow definition of keys to jump to next match on a regex
  - Option to not save by default
+ - Add the option to read in the raw data when going back to a seen file

 Internal:
  - More intelligent calculation of view position (avoid dry runs)